Skip to content

 The award-winning This Girl Can campaign has partnered with EMD UK to develop low-intensity, enjoyable sessions for women of all fitness levels.

-This Girl Can is launching a new range of group exercise classes aimed at women who would benefit from receiving additional motivation to attend.
+The National Lottery-funded This Girl Can campaign is launching a new range of group exercise classes aimed at women who would benefit from receiving additional motivation to attend.

 Developed in association with EMD UK – the national governing body for group exercise – the lower intensity and supportive sessions have been designed to appeal to women who may otherwise not feel comfortable attending group exercise classes.